 The College offers a number of ensembles including concert bands, big bands, choirs, rock combos, percussion ensembles, and guitar ensembles.
 Students in these ensembles participate in a number of events throughout the year including the Senior Campus Music Camp, Generations in Jazz, and the Catholic Schools Music Festival.

-Within the College curricular program, students experience a holistic and 21st Century music education via the units composing and arranging, musicianship, music history, sound production, and recording techniques and industry skills via the embedded VET Certificate II in Music Industry.
+Within the College curricular program, students experience a holistic and 21st Century music education via the units composing and arranging, musicianship, music history, sound production, and recording techniques and industry skills via the embedded CUA30920 Certificate III in Music.
+This program is delivered through COSAMP (RTO 41549).

 Music at CBC is designed to facilitate individual knowledge and skill development as well as social development for our students through their primary and secondary years and beyond.